 Lucknow has been the citadel of ethnic culture of India.
 It’s habitation has been chronicled by historians in diverse views, the most popular being referred to a mythological saying that Laxman, the brother of Lord Ram, shot an arrow which fell on a land which was named Lakhanpur and was revered by the sages of that era who inhabited it by the river Gomti which still flows through this city and is the lifeline to it.

 Apart from boasting of its cultural heritage, the land today produces myriad forms of arts and craft.
 Chikankari being most popular .
-Though, this handicraft art did not originate in India, it flourished in Lucknow and presently it is practised by over 5 lakhs artisans.
+Though, this handicraft art did not originate in India, it flourished in Lucknow and presently it is practiced by over 5 lakhs artisans.

 The making of chikankari passes through 5 different stages with the involving of different artisans for different stages.

 First stage a design is selected and the motif is traced on a wooden block which is then engraved by a craftsman.
 When the chikan artisans were brought to Lucknow by the Mughals , to find wood engravers to carve design blocks,was an uphill task.
-There were, however, quite a few Zarbuland craftsman, as this art, also known as tarkashi, was similar to Bidri work, which specialised in very intricate carving albeit on metal.
+There were, however, quite a few Zarbuland craftsman, as this art, also known as tarkashi, was similar to Bidri work, which specialized in very intricate carving albeit on metal.
 It became easier for these artisans to defect to wood carving which to them was easier and better in wages.
 In the process the art of Zarbuland suffered and is now on the verge of extinction.

 Second stage was the block printing.
 The workers were abundant in Faizabad region, who migrated to Lucknow for greener pastures.
 To block print chikan designs on fabric, a special ink was prepared which could stay on the fabric for months together as it takes a long period to embroider, and in the process of making it gets soiled too.
 Indigo dye is mixed with tallow and finely grounded chaff for a lasting effect, which is washed thoroughly after it is made.